Company formation in Croatia

 CompyCo simplifies the process of setting up your business outside your jurisdiction by providing full-service, custom solutions.

 The process of company formation in Croatia starts with obtaining the OIB (tax ID number) for the directors and the company.
 This can conveniently be done remotely and will be issued in a few days.

-The bank account opening is a must to be able to pay the share capital.
+The bank account must be opened in the process of company registration in Croatia for the purpose of share capital payment.
 In most bank opening situations, traveling to Croatia is essential, especially if you’re working with a high street bank.
 However, in some cases, CompyCo can open your business bank account remotely and then the whole process can be done remotely.

 To open a bank account for a company in Croatia, we’ll require you to provide the necessary documents and complete our application form.
 After we receive those documents, which are commonly notarized and even apostilled in some cases, we will draft the company documents and instruct you to sign them.

 Once the documents have been received in Croatia by our lawyer, we will submit them to the Register.
 The Register may take up to 3 weeks to issue the certificate of incorporation, but in most of CompyCo cases, this process is done much quicker!